Generic Name: alprazolam

 |General disorders/administration site conditions|

-The following table shows the incidence of treatment-emergent adverse events that occurred during 6- to 8-week placebo-controlled trials in 1% or more of patients treated with Xanax XR where the incidence in patients treated with Xanax XR was greater than the incidence in placebo-treated patients.
-The most commonly observed adverse events in panic disorder patients treated with Xanax XR (incidence of 5% or greater and at least twice the incidence in placebo patients) were: sedation, somnolence, memory impairment, dysarthria, coordination abnormal, ataxia, libido decreased (see table).
+Table 2 shows the incidence of adverse reactions that occurred during 6- and 8-week placebo-controlled trials in 1% or more of patients treated with Xanax XR where the incidence in patients treated with Xanax XR was greater than the incidence in placebo-treated patients.
+The most commonly observed adverse reactions in panic disorder patients treated with Xanax XR (incidence of 5% or greater and at least twice the incidence in placebo patients) were: sedation, somnolence, memory impairment, dysarthria, coordination abnormal, ataxia, libido decreased.

 |Nervous system disorders|